-He entered the city through the Porta Asinaria on the southeast part of the Aurelian Wall.
-The Byzantine General Belisarius and his small army were reconquering the city of Rome for the Roman Empire, now based in Constantinople.
-Rome had not had a Roman Emperor in sixty years.
+He entered the city through the Porta Asinaria, a gate on the Aurelian Wall, built by the third century emperor who restored a splintered empire.
+Belisarius and his small army were reconquering the city of Rome for the Roman Emperor Justinian, based in Constantinople.
+The city had not had a Roman Emperor in sixty years.
 It was December 9, 536 AD.

-At its peak in the 2nd and 3rd centuries Rome was the largest city in the world with a population estimated at one million.
-Even with the slow decline and end of the Roman Empire, the city remained prosperous (at least relative to much of the rest of the West) into the early 6th century with perhaps 200,000 inhabitants as late as 500 AD.
+In the 2nd and 3rd centuries Rome was the largest city in the world with a population estimated at one million.
+Even with the slow decline and eventual end of the western Roman Empire, the city remained prosperous (at least relative to much of the rest of the West) into the early 6th century with perhaps 200,000 inhabitants as late as 500 AD.

 Yet a decade after Belisarius' entry Rome went through a brief period when it was virtually depopulated and a decade after that the population was still no more than 30,000.
-Indeed, for a thousand years, Rome's population did not exceed 50 or 60,000 (except for brief periods when refugees from various wars crammed inside its walls) and did not match its peak 2nd century population until the 1930s.
+Indeed, for a thousand years, Rome's population did not exceed 50 or 60,000 (except for brief periods when refugees from various wars crammed inside its walls) and did not again reach a million inhabitants until the 1930s.
 What happened?

-At the beginning of the fourth century Rome covered about 3400 acres within the Aurelian Walls, constructed near the end of the prior century, and its total urbanized area may have been 6,000 acres.
-The city contained 28 libraries, 1,352 street fountains and 856 local baths with a capacity of 63,000.
+At the beginning of the fourth century Rome covered about 3,400 acres within the Aurelian Walls, and its total urbanized area may have been 6,000 acres.
+The city contained 28 libraries, 1,352 street fountains, and 856 communal baths with a capacity of 63,000.
 To supply the city with 200,000 tons of grain annually and other vital supplies, seventeen ships arrived each day during the sailing season at the city's ports at Ostia.
-More than 300,000 amphorae containing olive oil also arrived each year which when empty were discarded into a huge landfill that still exists today called Monte Testaccio containing the rubble of an estimated 53 million amphorae rising 30 meters high and a kilometer in circumference.
+More than 300,000 amphorae containing olive oil arrived each year which, when empty, were discarded into a huge landfill that still exists today containing the rubble of an estimated 53 million amphorae rising 30 meters high and a kilometer in circumference.
 (Statistics from Rome: A Living Portrait Of An Ancient City, Stephen L Dyson (2010)).

 And what would a visitor see in the heart of the city?